How To Speed Up Your Android Phone [December 2020]

 What You Shouldn’t Do

 This might sound like a strange suggestion, but we don’t recommend using any of the “RAM” or “Speed Booster” apps you can find on the Play Store.
 While these used to be great utilities to access back in the early days of Android, these days they’re more of a hassle for your phone than anything else.

-When you use a RAM clearing or “speed boosting” app on Android, all it’s doing is cycling out the applications loaded into your RAM for Android to access quickly.
-And while this might present a quick speed boost in the moment, Android is smart enough to simply reload the apps into your device’s RAM again once it needs access—probably within a few minutes of you clearing the apps in the first place.
+When you use a RAM clearing or “speed-boosting” app on Android, all it’s doing is cycling out the applications loaded into your RAM for Android to access quickly.
+While this might present a quick speed boost at the moment, Android is smart enough to simply reload the apps into your device’s RAM again once it needs access—probably within a few minutes of you clearing the apps in the first place.